New York Yankees play to hit Broadway stage

-LOS ANGELES Nov 15 The New York Yankees story will move from the baseball diamond to the Broadway stage, the sports franchise and theater producer Kirmser Ponturo Group said on Thursday.
+LOS ANGELES The New York Yankees story will move from the baseball diamond to the Broadway stage, the sports franchise and theatre producer Kirmser Ponturo Group said on Thursday.

 The project, which has yet to be titled, will focus on the out-sized personalities of Yankees lore, their championship runs and private moments.
 A premiere date has not been set.

-"It is a thrill that two iconic American institutions, the Yankees and the Broadway theater, are joining together," Lonn Trost, New York Yankees COO, said in a statement.
+"It is a thrill that two iconic American institutions, the Yankees and the Broadway theatre, are joining together," Lonn Trost, New York Yankees COO, said in a statement.

-"Just as generations of fans have been captivated in their seats at Yankee Stadium, theatergoers will be able to experience the same drama and joy," Trost added.
+"Just as generations of fans have been captivated in their seats at Yankee Stadium, theatregoers will be able to experience the same drama and joy," Trost added.

 The play will be the third in a sports-themed series by producers Fran Krimser and Tony Ponturo, who each have produced Tony award-winning musicals.